influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/selectors/highestaverage.md

 ---
 title: highestAverage() function
-description: The `highestAverage()` function returns the top `n` records from all groups using the average of each group.
+description: The `highestAverage()` function calculates the average of each table in the input stream returns the top `n` records.
 aliases:
   - /v2.0/reference/flux/functions/transformations/selectors/highestaverage
 menu: